disguise developers

 To handle errors effectively in your API integration, you should always check the HTTP status code of the API response and handle any errors appropriately.
 In most cases you should at a minimum display the provided status.message string to the user of your application, this will always be user friendly and contain details about the error which can be further investigated using the Designer GUI.

 It is also a good idea to log any errors that occur during API operations for further analysis and debugging.
-If you need to contact disguise support with an API related issue it is useful to include both a Project Diagnostic as well as examples and logs of your API usage.
+If you need to contact Disguise support with an API related issue it is useful to include both a Project Diagnostic as well as examples and logs of your API usage.

 HTTP Status Codes